dotdm26/QuizProject/README.md

 This is a console log quiz game written in C++.
 It is designed to be customizable by the player.

-The player is prompted to pick the right answer for 5 questions, each one giving 3 different options.
+The program imports questions from a questions.txt file.
+It is possible to add questions into the program, directly into the .txt file or clear them all.

-The player is encouraged to add their own questions into the program, which will be saved into a separate questions.txt file that serves as the data file.
+Each of the questions come with 4 answers.
+In the game, 3 answers will be randomly selected, and only one of them is the correct answer.